Skip to content

 Appendix 2: .cast Recording Demonstration Breakdown (Chronological)

-This section serves as the forensic "receipts" for the Project Nuka-AI disclosure.
-These five recordings provide a standalone narrative of how Semantic Kernel's architectural flaws persist across versions and execution methods.
+This section provides the forensic artifacts associated with the disclosure, demonstrating how the architectural flaws persist across versions and execution methods.

 1. Microsoft_SK_1.74_Nuke_Proof.cast

-- Summary: This recording demonstrates a successful autonomous exploit on a modern version of the SDK.
-The Researcher provides a natural language prompt, and the LLM independently executes the tool call to overwrite
+• Summary: Demonstrates a successful autonomous exploit on a modern version of the SDK.
+The natural language prompt leads to the LLM independently executing a tool call to overwrite Program.cs.

 Supporting Files: * Exploit Harness (Program.cs) * Execution Logs (txt) * Asciinema Recording (cast)